-You might be thinking that hiring a salesman might be your only path to sales success.
-But there is an interworking of both marketing and sales that both sides don’t speak much about.
-But without a balance of both, you’re going to fail.
+You may think that hiring a salesman is your only path to sales success.
+The truth is that there’s an interworking of marketing and sales that neither side speaks much about.
+And without a balance of both, you’re going to fail.

 Marketing Without Sales

-It’s rare, but it happens.
-An organization thinks it can market itself into the sales it needs to grow.
-Typically, the people behind this idea are introverts, who’d rather not approach people, or feel that sales is too – well – “sales-y.”
-This aversion is understandable, but based on some misguided notion of what real B2B sales looks like.
+It’s rare, but it happens: an organization thinks it can market itself into the sales it needs to grow.
+Typically, the people behind this idea are introverts, who’d rather not approach people, or who feel that sales is too, well, “sales-y.”
+This aversion is understandable, but it’s based on some misguided notion of what real B2B sales looks like.

-Without some level of sales effort, even to close the deal or make an introduction, you’re not going to be very successful.
+However, without some level of sales effort (even if just to close the deal or make an introduction), this strategy isn’t going to be very successful.

 Sales Without Marketing

 This other end of the spectrum can be equally as dangerous.
-I equate this as the blind dog on the hunt, bringing back any and everything he can without a larger strategy in place to how they use their time.
-Sales without marketing can use a ton of effort, and require the sales team to get more and more activity, at lower returns.
+I equate this to the blind dog on the hunt, bringing back any and everything he can without a larger strategy in place to influence selection.
+Sales without marketing can consume a ton of effort, requiring the sales team to generate more and more activity at lower and lower returns.

 The Perfect Mix

 There is a good middle ground.
-Your sales team needs to be efficient and use the latest channels of communication to reap the harvest.
-But that harvest needs to be planted by a marketing team that knows how and where to sow the right seeds so you can make the most of your sales and marketing effort.
+Your sales team needs to be efficient, and needs to use the latest channels of communication to reap the harvest.
+But that harvest needs to be planted by a marketing team that knows how and where to sow the right seeds.
+That’s the only way you can make the most of your sales and marketing effort.
 Both need to work together to make it happen.

 So, Do You Need to Hire a Salesman?

 Yes, hiring a salesman is going to be expensive.
-If you are doing a good job with sales, and you are your best salesman, why not think about a lower-cost addition to increase your sales rather than a high-cost solution?
-You might spend high, five-digit salaries to get the same increase in bandwidth that a marketing plan at half that cost could impact your sales.
+If you are doing a good job with sales (and you are your best salesman), why not think about a lower-cost addition to increase your sales, rather than a higher-cost solution?
+You might spend in the high five-digits on a salary and benefits (not including commission) to get the same increase in bandwidth that a marketing plan at half that cost could provide.

 Marketing, specifically in this case marketing automation, can address many of the repetitive tasks that can drive a salesman batty.
-Followup emails, check-ins, nurture campaigns, all of these activities are needed, but not necessarily by a person.
-A well-devised marketing automation campaign can do a great job in creating the right amount of nurture and engagement, while your sales team is meeting with clients and preparing quotes.
+Follow-up emails, check-ins, nurture campaigns, etc. – all of these activities are needed, but not necessarily best done by a person.
+A well-devised marketing automation campaign can do a great job of creating the right amount of nurture and engagement, while your sales team is meeting with clients and preparing quotes.

 Marketing Brings Branding and Credibility to the Sales Process

-When you engage in good marketing, you build a better brand which only helps the conversation and sales process.
+When you engage in good marketing, you build a better brand, which only helps the conversation and sales process.
 Rather than your sales team creating sales sheets in PowerPoint (yes, we’ve seen it), you get professionally designed sales sheets and brand materials that build credibility.
-When you arm a sales team with good marketing materials, it turns them all into super agents behind a brand and product that presents well and allows them to focus on the sales activities, not marketing activities that are not their strong point.
+When you arm a sales team with good marketing materials, it turns them all into super agents behind a brand and product that presents well and allows them to focus on the sales activities – instead of working on marketing activities that are not their strong point.

 To be fair, we should talk about when it is right to engage a marketing team to help with your marketing projects.
-One of the big challenges in marketing agencies is that you have a threshold of value that they bring to the table.
+One of the big challenges when using a marketing agency is that there is a minimum threshold of value that makes the engagement worthwhile.

-So, if you feel like you want someone who understands your needs, and you don’t want to piece-work your marketing with contractors, then you’ve reached the place where hiring an agency to do all of your marketing work would be a great solution.
-You get a dedicated team, strategy specific to your business, and all your marketing taken care of, connect with us.
+So, if you feel like you want someone who understands your needs, and you don’t want to piecework your marketing with disparate contractors, then you’ve reached the place where hiring an agency to do all of your marketing work would be a great solution.
+You get a dedicated team, a strategy specific to your business, and all of your marketing taken care of.